-The Gold Seal for Scholarship is presented to the graduate(s) with the highest cumulative GPA in recognition of the special value placed on academic achievement.
+The Gold Seal for Scholarship is presented at the commencement ceremony to the graduate(s) with a 4.00 cumulative GPA in recognition of the special value placed on academic achievement.
 The cumulative GPA used for determining Gold Seal recipient(s) is calculated using all credits and grades earned at previous colleges/universities, including all Graceland University course work completed, and course work in which the student is currently enrolled.
+(Zero credit hour courses are excluded from the Gold Seal calculations.)
+Those students given special permission to participate without completing graduation requirements, and who have achieved a 4.00 GPA at this point in their program will be recognized at the commencement ceremony but will not receive the Gold Seal for Scholarship until all graduation requirements and GPA qualifications are met.